Internal ArchitectureOPSEC

 Active Reconnaissance involves interacting with the target (e.g., sending a friend request, clicking a tracked link).
 This is strictly forbidden in our standard operating procedures.

-Passive Reconnaissance (TraxinteL's specialty) involves analyzing public exhaust.
+Passive Reconnaissance (TraxinteL's standard workflow) involves analyzing public exhaust.
 We monitor:

 • Public blockchain ledgers for cryptocurrency flow.